 -Debra Ayers, Director & Pianist, Montage Music Society

-Brooklyn-based, San Francisco-born composer Nell Shaw Cohen (b.
-1988) evokes visual art, natural landscapes, and the lives of mavericks and artists in lyrical works from orchestral tone poems to mobile apps.
-Cohen has presented several concerts of music inspired by visual art at the Parrish Art Museum, Harwood Museum, and Peabody Essex Museum.
-As Founder & Director of LandscapeMusic.org, she advocates for music engaging with landscape, nature, and place.
+Brooklyn-based, San Francisco-born composer Nell Shaw Cohen evokes landscapes, visual art, and the lives of mavericks in lyrical works for the stage, concert hall, and digital media.
+Cohen has presented several concerts of music inspired by visual art at the Parrish Art Museum, Harwood Museum, and Peabody Essex Museum, et al. As Founder & Director of LandscapeMusic.org, she advocates for music engaging with landscape, nature, and place.

-Cohen has been commissioned by Houston Grand Opera to write a chamber opera (premiere 2021) for HGOco’s Song of Houston initiative.
-Her chamber opera Mabel’s Call (2017) received readings in New York City and New Mexico and in 2018, the University of New Mexico will workshop the full score with Cohen in residence.
+Cohen has been commissioned by Houston Grand Opera to write Turn and Burn, a chamber opera (premiere 2021) for HGOco’s Song of Houston initiative.
+Her chamber opera Mabel’s Call (2017) received readings in New York City and New Mexico and in 2018, the University of New Mexico presented a workshop production of the full score.
 Her monodrama The Coming of Spring (2014) was given a workshop staging in NYC.
 Cohen is an alumna of the Composers & the Voice fellowship with American Opera Projects and the Composer-Librettist Studio at New Dramatists.

 Cohen’s residencies have included Brush Creek Foundation for the Arts, The Helene Wurlitzer Foundation, NYU Symphony, and a Page 73 Yale Summer Residency with playwright Mashuq Mushtaq Deen.
-She studied at New York University (M.M.) and New England Conservatory (B.M.). www.nellshawcohen.com
+She studied at New York University and New England Conservatory. www.nellshawcohen.com

 Sites of urban wilderness in the Bay Area have frequently served as points of reference in my creative process.
 The Presidio’s landscape of eucalyptus and cypress was particularly formative: my childhood home was steps from the site where Goldsworthy’s WOOD LINE was later created.
 Having made countless pilgrimages to Goldsworthy’s Presidio installations, I feel impelled to formulate a musical response to these powerful places.